This past Homecoming, the Black Student Success Centre offered free vendor tables for student entrepreneurs to sell their unique creations

 It is also worthwhile to mention that because the FOCO events following the years of the pandemic were unsanctioned, they occurred in uncontrolled environments that allowed reckless behaviour and welcomed students from outside of the McMaster community.

-Students have voiced the need for sanctioned homecoming parties and events led by the university, like those hosted prior to the pandemic, to ensure McMaster students can attend and enjoy these memorable and exciting gatherings in a safe and controlled space.
+Students have voiced the need for sanctioned homecoming parties and events led by the university, like those hosted prior to the pandemic, to ensure McMaster students can attend and enjoy these memorable gatherings in safe and controlled spaces.

 While both the city and Hamilton seem to be following the same protocols from last year, it’s time they weighed the pros and cons.